AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 described in the following paragraph).

 By default, GNATcheck will look for a ``rules.lkql`` file besides the specified project file if any.
-If there is one and no other rule configuration has been provided (through an LKQL rule file, or through the rule options), GNATcheck will load it as the LKQL rule options file, as if it was provided through the ``--rule-file`` option.
+If one is found and no other rule configuration has been provided (either through the LKQL --rule-file option, or by the now deprecated legacy -rules options), GNATcheck will load the rule configuration file as if it was provided by the --rule-file option.

 .. note::

-  You can use the ``--emit-lkql-rule-file`` CLI switch to generate an LKQL rule file from a legacy rule configuration provided through the ``-rules`` section.
+  You can use the ``--emit-lkql-rule-file`` CLI switch to generate an LKQL rule file from a legacy rule configuration provided by the ``-rules`` section.

-This file must be a valid LKQL file that exports at least a ``rules`` top-level symbol.
-This symbol must refer to an object value containing rules configuration; keys are GNATcheck rules to enable; and values are objects containing rule parameters.
-A rule parameter value can be a boolean, an integer, a string, or a list of strings.
+An LKQL rule file can be any valid LKQL file, the only requirement is that it must export a ``rules`` top-level symbol.
+This symbol defines an object value containing rules configuration; keys are GNATcheck rules to enable; and values are objects containing the rule parameters.
+A rule parameter value can be of the boolean, the integer, the string, or the list of strings type, as shown in the simple example below:

 ::